lovell/sharp/.github/CONTRIBUTING.md

 Please squash your changes into a single commit using a command like `git rebase -i upstream/main`.

-To test C++ changes, you can compile the module using `npm install --build-from-source` and then run the tests using `npm test`.
+To test C++ changes, you can compile the module using `npm run build` and then run the tests using `npm test`.

 ## Submit a Pull Request with a new feature